9 Sawhorse Plans You Can Build This Weekend

 4. Heavy-Duty Sawhorse Plans

-Equip your workshop with this pair of thick, heavy-duty sawhorses that are durable enough to be referred to as “Sawstallions” by the creator.
+Equip your workshop with this pair of thick, heavy-duty sawhorses that are durable enough to be referred to as “Sawstallions” by Etsy merchant Small Workshop Guy.
 Matchfit dovetail grooves extend along the top and sides of each sawhorse, making it easier for users to secure material to the sawhorse and preventing shifting while working.
 The sawhorse plans include a basic layout, cut list, and multiple instructional videos that demonstrate how to make specific cuts or build specific parts of the sawhorse.

 5. Stackable Sawhorse Plans

 Tackle large projects with these plans for six plywood sawhorses.
-Don’t worry about storage space, as all six sawhorses can be stacked on top of each other.
+And not to worry about storage space— all six sawhorses can be stacked on top of each other.
 When they are stacked, the entire set only takes up the floor space of a single sawhorse, making this design ideal for smaller workshops and garages.
 These plans are also effective for crafting inexpensive, lightweight sawhorses that can be loaded into a truck and carried to and from a construction site without much difficulty.

 6. Dual-Vice Sawhorse Plans